Family Heat Wave Survival: How to Keep Everyone Safe in Scorching Temperatures

 • Babies, pets, and older adults are more susceptible to heat exhaustion.

-• If you don't have air conditioning, check to see if there's a cooling center nearby that you can go to.
+• If you don't have air conditioning, check if there's a nearby cooling center that you can go to.

-The planet is hotter than ever (again!) this summer and scorching temps are more than uncomfortable—they’re dangerous.
-Heat is the number one cause of weather-related deaths in the U.S. Worldwide, each day seems to be bringing a new record for heat, with Sunday and Monday each making and then breaking records this week.
-Despite the oppresive heat, visitors continue to flock to national parks and hiking trails with sometimes deadly results—despite warnings about heat exhaustion and sun exposure.
+The planet is hotter than ever (again!) this summer and scorching temps are more than uncomfortable — they’re dangerous.
+Heat is the number one cause of weather-related deaths in the U.S. Worldwide, each day seems to bring a new heat warning, with Italy banning outdoor work during the hottest hours.
+Despite the oppressive heat, visitors continue to flock to national parks and hiking trails with sometimes deadly results — despite warnings about heat exhaustion and sun exposure.

 Stay Safe and become a SafeWise Insider!